Stevecmd/Cruddur-social/journal/week0.md

       sudo ./aws/install
       cd $THEIA_WORKSPACE_ROOT
 ```
+This configuration sets up the AWS CLI with auto-prompt mode enabled, making it easier to use CLI commands in your Gitpod environment.

-### Create a new User and Generate AWS Credentials
+### Steps to Create a new User and Generate AWS Credentials

-- Go to (IAM Users Console](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/users) and create a new user.
+- Navigate to the (IAM Users Console](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/users) and create a new user.
-- `Enable console access` for the user
+- Enable `console access` for the user
-- Create a new `Admin` Group and apply `AdministratorAccess`
+- Create a new `Admin` Group and attach the `AdministratorAccess` policy to it.
-- Create the user and go find and click into the user
+- Create the user and then locate and click on the user.
-- Click on `Security Credentials` and `Create Access Key`
+- Click on `Security Credentials` tab and select `Create Access Key`.
 - Choose `AWS CLI Access`.
-- Download the CSV with the credentials and save them.
+- Download the CSV file containing the credentials and save it securely.

-### Set Env Vars
+### Set Environment Variables

-We will set these credentials for the current bash terminal
+To set your AWS credentials for the current bash terminal, use the following commands:
 ```
 export AWS_ACCESS_KEY_ID=""
 export AWS_SECRET_ACCESS_KEY=""
 export AWS_DEFAULT_REGION=us-east-1
 ```

-Instructing Gitpod to store these credentials:
+To instruct Gitpod to store these credentials, use the following commands:
 ```
 gp env AWS_ACCESS_KEY_ID=""
 gp env AWS_SECRET_ACCESS_KEY=""
 gp env AWS_DEFAULT_REGION=us-east-1
 ```

+### Verify AWS CLI Functionality and Identity
-### Check that the AWS CLI is working and you are the expected user
+To check that the AWS CLI is working and confirm your identity, run the following command:
 ```sh
 aws sts get-caller-identity
 ```

-You should see something like this:
+You should see a response similar to this:
 ```json
 {
     "UserId": "AIDAS4FSKHSZNLYLHDK2B",